-Revenues earned from contracts with the City of Fresno and local agencies are considered to be exchange transactions because revenue is not earned until services have been performed and eligibility requirements have been met.
+Revenues earned from contracts with local agencies are considered to be exchange transactions because revenue is not earned until services have been performed and eligibility requirements have been met.
 Revenue from exchange contracts are reported gross of any related expenses in the accompanying financial statements.